 FHA Mortgage Loan Programs With No Lender Overlays

-There are various FHA mortgage loan programs that caters to first time home buyers and borrowers with lower credit scores.
+There are various FHA loan programs that cater to first time home buyers and borrowers with lower credit scores.

-- FHA mortgage loan programs have generous debt to income limits .
+- FHA mortgage loan programs have a generous debt to income limits

-- FHA mortgage loan programs also allows for up to a 6% seller’s concession towards closing costs.
+- FHA mortgage loan programs also allow for up to a 6% seller’s concession towards closing costs

-- Sellers concessions can only be used for closing costs and not down payment.
+- Sellers concessions can only be used for closing costs and no down payment

-- FHA mortgage loan programs also allow for the buyers to have a non-occupant co-borrower to qualify if they have higher debt to income ratio.
+- FHA mortgage loan programs also allow for the buyers to have a non-occupant co-borrower to qualify if they have a higher debt to income ratio

-- FHA mortgage loan programs also allows the borrower’s down payment to be gifted if they do not have enough down payment on home purchase.
+FHA mortgage loan programs also allow the borrower’s down payment to be gifted if they do not have enough down payment on a home purchase.